Wembley Arena: Renovation

 The venue was renovated, along with Wembley Stadium, as part of the early-21st-century regeneration of the Wembley Park area.
 The arena was closed for fourteen months, starting in February 2005, for a refurbishment costing £35 million; events were moved to a neighbouring temporary 10,000-seat venue, the Wembley Arena Pavilion.
 The new arena opened to the public on 2 April 2006, with a concert by Depeche Mode.
 The temporary pavilion was moved to Attard, Malta, opening as the permanent Malta Fairs & Conventions Centre in December 2006.

 In September 2013, it was announced that AEG Facilities had signed a 15-year contract to operate the arena.

-The building was renamed The SSE Arena on 1 June 2014 after energy company SSE plc bought the naming rights to the venue for 10 years.
+The building was renamed the SSE Arena on 1 June 2014 after energy company SSE plc bought the naming rights to the venue for 10 years.
+Since early 2022 it has been known as OVO Arena Wembley.